containerum/containerum-docs/content/getting-started/object-types.md

 <br/>
 <h4><a name="configmap">Configmap</a></h4>

-Configmap is an object that represents a key-value store.
+Configmap is an object that represents a key-value storage.
 It can contain any text data, for example, configuration artifacts, certificates, keys or environment variables.
-Configmap data is stored without any encryptions, so you should store everything that does not have additional security requirements.
+Configmap data is stored without any encryptions, so you should add everything that does not have additional security requirements.

 Configmap consists of the following fields: